 Operated by the Massachusetts Audubon Society, Felix Neck Wildlife Sanctuary offers 200 acres of sloping land and sea for hiking, biking, and kayaking.

 Edgartown beaches are some of the most idyllic and unspoiled on the island.
 Norton's Point (also known as Katama) is the most popular, with plenty of sand and surf.
 Katama Bay boasts dunes galore, and Wasque and Cape Poge on Chappaquiddick are meccas for bass fishermen.
 Lighthouse Beach near the harbor is great for families thanks to its scenic views and calm waters, and Bend-in-the-Road Beach offers a relaxing spot to rest and take in the scenery after a long day of biking.

 Edgartown offers myriad historic homes and museums to visit, at least for photo opportunities.
 Vincent House (built in 1672) is the oldest home on the island and houses furnishings from the last 400 years.
 The Thomas Cooke House boasts 11 rooms of historic exhibits as well as a tool shed and Colonial herb garden.
 Chappy Schoolhouse, built in 1850, is a one-room building that educated Chappaquiddick children until the mid-20th century.
 Norton Boathouse, once a counting house for the whaling trade, features maritime photos and artifacts.

-Scenic beaches, wildlife refuges, and well-preserved historic structures make our Edgartown vacation rentals the ideal home base for your next escape to Martha's Vineyard.
+Scenic beaches, wildlife refuges, and well-preserved historic structures make our Edgartown vacation rentals the ideal home base for your next New England escape.

 Photo credit: AR Pictures via Shutterstock